 Without a doubt, process automation brings immense value to a business.

 However, it can thrive only when you deploy and integrate it the way it should be done.

 It can be incredibly challenging because of certain factors, such as business complexity and user adoption.

-You may face roadblocks while implementing business process automation.
+You may face roadblocks while implementing automation.
 But, with careful planning, you can tackle them and navigate your way toward a successful BPA adoption.

 Here are the common barriers/roadblocks to automation implementation.

 Your employees will face many changes once you switch to business process automation.

 Besides the technical changes, they will see changes in their roles and responsibilities, even in its hierarchical structure.

 This may trigger fear of uncertainty and apprehension about their place in this new setup.
 And, a person stuck in outdated roles can never be conducive to the organization implementing automation.